xicplice/topological-dark-solitons/README.md

 ```

 ---
-# What Is This Project About?
-(Simple Explanation)

-Galaxies in our universe don’t rotate the way normal physics predicts — especially near their centers.
-Astronomers see flat, low-density “cores”, but most computer models predict sharp, dense “cusps.”
-This disagreement is known as the core–cusp problem, and it’s one of the biggest puzzles in astrophysics.

-This project explores a new idea:

-# Galaxies may contain large, smooth dark-sector structures called
-Topological Dark Solitons.

-These solitons act like a stable “bubble” in the dark matter field that naturally hollows out the center of a galaxy.
-Instead of adding extra matter, the soliton gently removes a small amount of gravitational mass near the galactic center, creating the kind of flat density core astronomers actually observe.

-# Why Is This Interesting?
-✔ Provides a natural explanation for galaxy cores

-No explosions, no exotic modifications of gravity, no fine-tuning — just a smooth, stable dark-sector structure.

-✔ Works with standard ΛCDM cosmology

-It doesn’t break large-scale physics or affect how the universe evolves.

-✔ Fully analytic and stable

-The model provides exact mathematical expressions, so you don’t need huge simulations to test it.

-✔ Predicts realistic rotation curves

-The soliton softens the inner gravitational pull, matching what telescopes see.

-✔ Easy to plug into simulations

-The code lets you add soliton cores to dark-matter halos in only a few lines.

-# What This Repository Contains

-This repo provides:

-A simple analytic model of the soliton

-Tools to compute:

-the soliton’s density profile

-mass deficit

-rotation curves

-cumulative mass profiles

-A finite-core regularization so the profile stays physical

-Ready-to-run examples:

-Milky Way–like profiles

-parameter scans

-stability tests

-All formulas implemented in clean, well-documented Python code

-You can use this project to:

-Explore how solitons change galactic centers

-Generate realistic cored dark-matter halos

-Visualize density, mass, and velocity curves

-Integrate into your own astrophysical simulations or research projects

-# In One Sentence

-This project shows how a stable dark-sector soliton can smooth out the centers of galaxies — solving the core–cusp problem in a simple, elegant, and physically consistent way.
+# Overview
+This project explores a dark-sector mechanism in which two ultra-weakly coupled
+U(1)
+U(1) gauge fields generate a stable scalar structure known as a topological dark soliton.
+Such a soliton behaves as a smooth, extended “bubble” in the dark sector that naturally reduces gravitational mass in the central region of a galaxy.
+The resulting profile converts the steep central cusp predicted by standard cold dark matter into the shallow, flat core that is commonly observed in dwarf and spiral galaxies.

+This approach provides an analytically controlled and numerically stable explanation for the long-standing core–cusp problem without modifying large-scale cosmology or invoking strong baryonic feedback.
+The soliton profile is fully analytic, topologically protected, and can be incorporated directly into galactic models and simulations.

+What the Model Provides

+A screened Helmholtz equation describing the scalar mode
+ε(r)
+ε(r) sourced by the dark soliton.

+Closed-form expressions for the soliton-induced density profile, its asymptotic vacuum density, and the total mass deficit.

+A finite-core regularisation that removes the central
+1/r
+1/r singularity while preserving the correct exterior behaviour.

+Analytic rotation curves and cumulative mass profiles derived directly from the soliton density.

+A consistent and stable framework suitable for astrophysical modelling, parameter scans, and numerical exploration.

+Capabilities of This Repository

+Compute the soliton’s scalar field, density profile, and defect mass.

+Generate cored dark-matter halo profiles that smoothly replace the central NFW cusp.

+Produce rotation curves and mass-distribution plots for comparison with observational data.

+Run parameter scans over the screening length and soliton amplitude.

+Perform sanity and stability checks on the resulting density and velocity profiles.

+Integrate the model into larger simulations or theoretical studies with minimal overhead.

+Summary

+Topological dark solitons offer a simple, stable, and physically consistent mechanism for producing cored galactic density profiles within the standard cosmological framework.
+This repository provides the analytic tools, numerical routines, and examples required to explore these structures and apply them in astrophysical contexts.
 ---

 # Citation